Balot History, Family Crest & Coats of Arms

 Wroxton in Oxfordshire was also and ancient family seat.
 "This place was distinguished for an extensive monastery, founded for a prior and brethren of the Augustine order, and dedicated to the Blessed Virgin, about the year 1230, by Michael Belet, who endowed it with the lordships of Wroxton and Balscot."

-Important Dates for the Balot family
+Early History of the Balot family

 This web page shows only a small excerpt of our Balot research.
 Another 118 words (8 lines of text) covering the years 1663, 1612, 1604, 1542 and 1596 are included under the topic Early Balot History in all our PDF Extended History products and printed products wherever possible.